MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 > [!NOTE]
 > Currently, this feature is available in **public developer preview** only.

-Teams Toolkit for Visual Studio Code helps you to create and deploy Teams apps with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with zero-configuration approach.
+Teams Toolkit lets you create, debug, and deploy your Teams app right from Visual Studio Code.
+App development with the toolkit has the advantages of:

+- Integrated identity
+- Access to cloud storage
+- Data from Microsoft Graph
+- Azure and Microsoft 365 services with zero-configuration approach

+Teams Toolkit brings all tools needed for building a Teams app in one place.

 For Teams app development, similar to Teams Toolkit for Visual Studio, you can use [CLI tool](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/cli/user-manual.md), which consists of Toolkit `teamsfx`.

 ## User journey of Teams Toolkit